FreeFlarum/freeflarum.com/docs/index.md

 ## Can I pay to remove the "powered by FreeFlarum" footer?

+FreeFlarum doesn't have paid accounts and runs entirely on donations.
+Those are very much welcome, because running this service takes many hours of our unpaid time.
+And servers aren't free to rent either ;)

-Yes, you can make a voluntary [donation by paypal](https://www.freeflarum.com/donate).
-The amount is up to you: how much is FreeFlarum worth to you?
-Send your forum name (the part before .freeflarum.com) in the donation message.
+Should you make a voluntary [donation](https://www.freeflarum.com/donate), we say "thank you!" and will remove the FreeFlarum footer link for you.
+The amount of the donation is entirely up to you: how much is FreeFlarum worth to you?
+Please send your forum name (the part before .freeflarum.com) in the donation message.

-## Error booting Flarum: Return value of Flarum\Extension\Extension::getExtenderFile() must be of the type string or null, none returned
+## I got an error: "Error booting Flarum: Return value of Flarum"

-This happens when new extensions are added to the FreeFlarum forum.
-It will resolve quickly within 30 minutes.
+This happens incidentally when new extensions are added to the FreeFlarum forum.
+It will resolve quickly within a few minutes.

 ## Can we hire you for a custom job?